Here’s Why Your Last Brainstorming Session Was a Complete Failure

 Not so fast, my friend; most people don’t get it, and even fewer of them care.
 They just came from another meeting where they added five more things to their to-do list.
 They have to take one kid to swim practice and another to soccer tonight, which means that they may not get to those to-dos until they get into bed.
 Your ideation session might be a priority for you, but it may not be for them.
 I've seen too many ideations, generating ideas that have nothing to do with the problem we are trying to solve.

-Spend 25% of your time investment working on exploring the problem deeply.
-Give your people time to think deeply about the problem and identify the questions they have about the problem.
+Spend 25% of your time exploring the problem deeply.
+Give your people time to think and identify the questions they have about the problem.

 It's also a good idea to send an excellent little summary of the problem and what the benefits may be of solving the problem in advance, so they have time to wrap their minds around it.
 Doing this will focus and enrich the idea generation step so that your people can get back to their to-do list.